akka/akka/akka-docs/rst/project/migration-guide-eventsourced-2.3.x.rst

 - Trait that adds journaling to actors (see :ref:`event-sourcing-scala`) and used by applications for *event sourcing* or *command sourcing*.
 Corresponds to ``Eventsourced`` processors in Eventsourced but is not a stackable trait.
-- Automatically recovers on start and re-start, by default. :ref:`recovery` can be customized or turned off by overriding actor life cycle hooks ``preStart`` and ``preRestart``. ``Processor`` takes care that new messages never interfere with replayed messages.
+- Automatically recovers on start and re-start, by default. :ref:`recovery-scala` can be customized or turned off by overriding actor life cycle hooks ``preStart`` and ``preRestart``. ``Processor`` takes care that new messages never interfere with replayed messages.
 New messages are internally buffered until recovery completes.
 - No special-purpose behavior change methods.
 Default behavior change methods ``context.become`` and